-- Facility Agreement entered into with Commerzbank AG on 14 December 2021, in the amount of 150 million euros and expiring on 23 December 2023; - Facility Agreement signed with Intesa Sanpaolo S.p.A. on 25 March 2021, for 500 million euros expiring on 25 March 2024; - Facility Agreement entered into with Banca Nazionale del Lavoro on 12 October 2021, in the amount of 100 million euros and expiring on 28 October 2024; - Facility Agreement entered into with Bank of America Merrill Lynch on 26 February 2019 and amended on 21 May 2021, in the amount of 100 million euros and expiring on 21 May 2025; - Facility Agreement finalised with Industrial and Commercial Bank of China on 22 April 2022, in the amount of 100 million euros maturing on 24 May 2023; - Facility Agreement entered into with a syndicate of banks and guaranteed by SACE on 6 July 2022, in the amount of 2 billion euros maturing on 30 June 2028; - Schuldschein Agreement entered with Unicredit Bank AG and BNP Paribas on 29 October 2019, in the total amount of 250 million euros, of which 229 million euros mature on 29 October 2023 and 21 million euros mature on 29 October 2025; - Sustainability Revolving Credit Facility entered into with a syndicate of banks on 16 January 2018 and subsequently extended and amended on 13 May 2021, in the amount of 4 billion euros maturing on 13 May 2026, which is currently undrawn; - Facility Agreement entered into by the subsidiary FiberCop with a syndicate of banks on 23 December 2021, in the amount of 1.5 billion euros and maturing on 23 December 2026, in the event of change of control, the bank (or the agent, on behalf of the financing banks) will negotiate in good faith the terms for continuing the relationship within a period of 30 days, at the end of which a bank with which agreement has not been reached may ask for reimbursement for the quota of financing it provided, and/or the cancellation of the quota relating to its commitment.
+- Facility Agreement signed with Intesa Sanpaolo S.p.A. on March 25, 2021, for 500 million euros expiring on March 25, 2024: - Facility Agreement entered into with Banca Nazionale del Lavoro on October 12, 2021, in the amount of 100 million euros and expiring on October 28, 2024; - Facility Agreement entered into with Bank of America Merrill Lynch on February 26, 2019, and amended on May 21, 2021, in the amount of 100 million euros and expiring on May 21, 2025; - Facility Agreement entered into with a syndicate of banks and guaranteed by SACE on July 6, 2022, in the amount of 2 billion euros maturing on June 30, 2028; - Schuldschein Agreement entered with Unicredit Bank AG and BNP Paribas on October 29, 2019, in the total amount of 250 million euros, of which 229 million euros matured on October 29, 2023, and 21 million euros mature on October 29, 2025; - Sustainability Revolving Credit Facility entered into with a syndicate of banks on January 16, 2018, and subsequently extended and amended on May 13, 2021, in the amount of 4 billion euros maturing on May 13, 2026, which is entirely undrawn as of December 31, 2023; - Facility Agreement entered into by the subsidiary FiberCop with a syndicate of banks on December 23, 2021, in the amount of 1.5 billion euros and maturing on December 23, 2026, in the event of change of control, the bank (or the agent, on behalf of the financing banks) will negotiate in good faith the terms for continuing the relationship within a period of 30 days, at the end of which a bank with which agreement has not been reached may ask for reimbursement for the quota of financing it provided, and/or the cancellation of the quota relating to its commitment.
 With the exception of the Facility Agreement entered into by the subsidiary FiberCop, there is no conventional change of control clause in the aforementioned financing agreements in the event that control is acquired (i) by shareholders who, at the date the agreement is signed, directly or indirectly held a percentage of voting rights at the Shareholders' Meeting determined in the individual agreements, or (ii) by the majority shareholder, directly or indirectly, or by any entity in which the shareholder holds an interest or is controlled by the shareholder at the date the agreement is signed, or (iii) by a combination of parties belonging to the two previous categories.

-Compliance with the following ISDA Master Agreements signed by TIM and/or its subsidiaries with:
+With respect to the following ISDA Master Agreements signed by TIM and/or its subsidiaries with:

-- Bank of China, with which there are currently no underlying contracts, - JP Morgan, with which there are currently no underlying contracts, - Morgan Stanley, with which there are currently no underlying contracts, - Merrill Lynch International, whose underlying contracts expire on 15 November 2033 and a total notional amount of 179 million euros, - SMBC (Sumitomo Mitsui Banking Corporation) whose underlying contracts expire on 30 September 2034 and a total notional amount of 181 million euros, - Natixis, whose underlying contracts expire finally on 18 July 2036 and a total notional amount of 384 million euros, - UniCredit, whose underlying contracts expire on 18 July 2036 and a total notional amount of 1.85 billion euros, if a change of control event occurs, giving rise to a substantial worsening of the Company's credit rating, the counterparty is entitled to terminate the contracts with twenty-day notice.
+- Bank of China, with which there are currently no underlying contracts, - JP Morgan, with which there are currently no underlying contracts, - Morgan Stanley, with which there are currently no underlying contracts, - Merrill Lynch International, with which there are currently no underlying contracts, - SMBC (Sumitomo Mitsui Banking Corporation) whose underlying contracts expire on September 30, 2034, and a total notional amount of 0.1 billion euros, - Natixis, whose underlying contracts expire finally on July 18, 2036, and a total notional amount of 0.4 billion euros, - UniCredit, whose underlying contracts expire on July 18, 2036, and a total notional amount of 1.4 billion euros, if a change of control event occurs, giving rise to a substantial worsening of the Company's credit rating, the counterparty is entitled to terminate the contracts with twenty-day notice.